Brænderigården, Slagelse: Later history

 Brænderigården in the beginning of the 20th century.

 The distillery was continued by later owners for the next approximately one hundred years.

 In 1907, Slagelse Municipality acquired most of the attached land.
 In 1911, part of the land (35 hectare) were laid out as training grounds for the new Antvorskov Barracks at Kastanievej.
 Another portion of land was ceded to Slagelse Forskønnelsesforening (founded 1876) for inclusion in Slagelse Lystanlæg.

 The Brænderigården was used for residential purpopuses.
 In 1954, it was also bought by Slagelse Municipality.
 Three years later it was deemed unsuitable for residential use.
 In 1870, it was sold to Slagelse Omegns Historiske Kreds and comprehensive restoration work.
 In 1973, it was acquired by the Ministry of Justice for use as courthouse.

 Architecture

 Brænderigården is a 17-bay long, single-storey building.
-It has a somewhat irregular shape, with an obtuse-angled southern corner and an acute-angled, chamferred northwestern corner, reflecting the alignment of the surrounding roads.
+It has a somewhat irregular shape, with an obtuse-angled southern corner and an acute-angled, chamfered northwestern corner, reflecting the alignment of the surrounding roads.
 The building is constructed in brick from the demolishion of Antvorskov Castle.
 It stands on a black-painted plinth.
 The yellow-plastered facade features a five-bay-long, two-storey median risalit, accented by four fluted giant order pilasters.
 The facade is finished by a white-painted dentillated cornice.
 The hip roof is clad in red tile.
 The roof ridge is pierced by two chimneys.